An Electric Storm

+An Electric Storm is the debut album by the electronic music group White Noise.
+The idea for the album began with the American bassist sound engineer David Vorhaus, who, inspired by the English musician and composer Delia Derbyshire's breakthrough work in creating early electronic music sounds and synthasizers for the pinoreering BBC Radiophonic Workshop, colloberated with Derbyshire and the English composer Brian Hodgson to marry electronic sounds with contemporary late 1960s pop music rhythms and melodies.

+Although not a commercial success on release, it has since become a cult favourite and has been especially influential on electronic musicians.

+Background

-An Electric Storm is the debut album by electronic music group White Noise.
-The band recorded the first two tracks with the intention of producing a single only, but were then persuaded by Chris Blackwell of Island Records to create an entire album.
+The band recorded the first two tracks with the intention of producing a single only but were then persuaded by Chris Blackwell of Island Records to create an entire album.
 At this point the group had established the Kaleidophon Studio in a flat in Camden Town, London, and spent a year creating the next four tracks.
 The last track was put together in one day when Island demanded the completion of the album.

+Influence

 Although not very successful on its initial release, the album is now considered an important and influential album in the development of electronic music.
+Chris Carter of Throbbing Gristle has called it "the most groundbreaking yet completely underrated electronic record of the 20th century".

 A brief extract from the track "Black Mass: An Electric Storm in Hell" can be heard in the Hammer Film Productions film Dracula AD 1972.